 ESL Studies offers support for students whose first language is not English.

-Any student whose first language is not English should meet with: Candace Justice (Morristown, Greeneville/Greene County, and Claiborne County) or Samantha Isasi (Sevier County) to schedule any of the following services.
+Any student whose first language is not English should meet with: Michelle Mitrik (Morristown, Greeneville/Greene County, and Claiborne County) or Samantha Isasi (Sevier County) to schedule any of the following services.

 ESL students who take the Compass exam for LS placement may request the ESL version of the test.
 While the test is administered in English, it offers additional assistance in the form of an audio component for testing instructions.

 Students can receive specialized advising help by scheduling an appointment.
 This help includes guiding ESL students in the appropriate courses to take and scheduling additional help in the form of tutoring and other resources.